juanpc2018/Akai-S1000-Project/README.md

 #3.
 Nobody on internet has the 4x EPROMS </br>
 IC09, IC10, IC11, IC12, Only 2x EPROMS IC09, IC10. </br>
 S1000 Operating system can be upgraded just replacing 2x EPROMS IC9 & IC10, </br>
-is Unknown what the other 2x EPROM do or how was replaced in S1100. </br>
+is unknown what the other 2x EPROM do or how was replaced in S1100. </br>
-i Have removed all Eproms i have from a S1000 and will Extract with XGecu TL866ii plus, </br>
+removed all Eproms i have from a S1000 and Extract with XGecu TL866ii plus, </br>
-but i have an older version of the board, came with v2.1 Eproms. </br>
+S1000 was manufactured between 1988 to 1993, the board i have came with v2.1 Eproms. </br>
 Unknown if later revisions of the S1000 have a different IC11 & IC12. </br>
-some machines allow to split the code different versions, and work ok. </br>
+some machines allow to split the code in different versions and work ok. </br>
-for example: Chauvet Q-Scan 250 </br>
+example: Chauvet Q-Scan 250 </br>
 #4.
-The S1000 Service Manual is very Basic, only has DC offset "Class A/B" calibration procedure for the AD/DA boards. </br>
+The S1000 Service Manual is very Basic, only has DC offset "Class A/B" calibration procedure for the AD/DA boards, </br>
-does Not even tell what voltage to measure in the SMPS & Linear PSUs, you have to unscrew the PSU to know its a 5v 6A. </br>
+does Not even tell what voltage to measure in the SMPS & Linear PSUs, you have to unscrew the PSU to know its a 5v 6A, </br>
 take photos of the linear regulators to know the voltages for the Analog circuit. </br>
-the Original Back Panel PSU / Trnasformer / Flyback or what ever it is... is Unknown. </br>
+the Original Back Panel PSU / Transformer / Flyback or what ever it is... is Unknown. </br>

-The Project RoadMap. </br>
+The Project RoadMap: </br>
 1. Collect all information. </br>
 2. Recreate all boards in KiCAd or similar, Target3001!, etc... </br>
-3. Reduce Size, Replace all CMOS logic with FPGA. </br> mini Akai S1000, similar to PiAmiga and A1500 Amiga cases.
+3. Reduce Size, Replace all CMOS logic with FPGA. </br> mini Akai S1000, similar to PiAmiga and A1500 Amiga cases. </br>
 4. design a complete SMT version. </br>
-5. replace hard to find components with easier to find components, like screen, </br>
+5. replace hard to find components with easy to find components, like the screen, </br>
    similar to Gotek that allows different screen types. </br>
 6. improve air flow design with thermal camera.